newrelic/nri-flex/docs/workshop/setup_prerequisites.md

 ## Kubernetes Setup

-- For the K8s setup, you can use whatever you like.
-Below provides instructions for using minikube or kops with aws.
+For the K8s setup, you can use whatever you like.
+Below are the instructions for using minikube or kops with AWS.

 ### Minikube for Local Setup (mac instructions)

-* Download the latest mac release
+1. Download the latest macos release of Minikube.
-* Install [homebrew](https://brew.sh/) and check it's there: `brew -v`
+2. Install [homebrew](https://brew.sh/) and check it's there: `brew -v`.
-* `brew install redis`
+3. Run `brew install redis`.
-* Redis Exporter Download for local testing darwin release -> https://github.com/oliver006/redis_exporter/releases
+4. [Download the Redis Exporter](https://github.com/oliver006/redis_exporter/releases) for local testing (darwin release)
-* `brew cask install minikube`
+5. Run `brew cask install minikube`.

 ### KOPS

-- Note that you will be billed by AWS for having this environment running, so clean up and delete the environment once you are done.
+Note that you will be billed by AWS for having the following environment running, so clean up and delete the environment once you are done.

-#### Creating
+#### Create the cluster
 ```
 # setup variables
 export KOPS_CLUSTER_NAME=imesh.k8s.local